cbcrg/pergola/examples.md

 Sets first timepoint to 0 and make all the others relative to this timepoint

 ```
--m, --multiply_dataValue N
+-mi, --multiply_intervals N

 ```

-Genome browsers only allow you to use you integers value to map, for this reason if time points for example are expressed as decimals (0.001 *s*) you can transform them to ms using *-m 1000*
+Genome browsers only allow you to use you integers value to map, for this reason if time points for example are expressed as decimals (0.001 *s*) you can transform them to ms using *-mi 1000*

 ```
 -n, --intervals_gen